-- Wide, a single ROS at limiting magnitudes of $H{\text{E,lim}} = 23.5$ and $I{\text{E,lim}} = 25.0$, simulating what is expected from the EWS (Euclid Collaboration: Scaramella et al. 2022). - C16, 16 ROS at limiting magnitudes of $H{\text{E,lim}} = 25.0$ and $I{\text{E,lim}} = 26.5$, corresponding to a limit 1.5 mags deeper than 225 the EWS.
-This simulates the so-called Euclid auxiliary fields (Euclid Collaboration: Scaramella et al. 2022), six well-known regions with vast ancillary information, observed for photometric and color calibration; 16 ROS are expected to be observed by the time of DR1.
-230 - C25, 25 ROS at limiting magnitudes of $H{\text{E,lim}} = 25.25$ and $I{\text{E,lim}} = 26.75$, corresponding to a limit of 1.75 mags deeper than EWS.
-This simulates the expected final average number of ROS to the Euclid auxiliary fields. - Deep, 40 ROS reaching limiting magnitudes of $H{\text{e,lim}} = 25.5$ 235 and $I{\text{e,lim}} = 27.0$, corresponding to an expected limiting magnitude of 2 mags deeper than EWS, simulating the minimum number of ROS of the different fields composing the EDF (North, South, and Fornax).
+- Wide, a single ROS at limiting magnitudes of $H{\rm E,lim} = 23.5$ and $I{\rm E,lim} = 25.0$ , simulating what is expected from the EWS (Euclid Collaboration: Scaramella et al. 2022). - C16, 16 ROS at limiting magnitudes of $H{\text{e,lim}} = 25.0$ and $I{\text{e,lim}} = 26.5$ , corresponding to a limit 1.5 mags deeper than the EWS.
+This simulates the so-called Euclid auxiliary fields (Euclid Collaboration: Scaramella et al. 2022), six well-known regions with vast ancillary information, observed for photometric and color calibration; 16 ROS are expected to be observed by the time of DR1. - C25, 25 ROS at limiting magnitudes of $H{\text{E,lim}} = 25.25$ and $I{\text{E,lim}} = 26.75$ , corresponding to a limit of 1.75 mags deeper than EWS.
+This simulates the expected final average number of ROS to the Euclid auxiliary fields. - Deep, 40 ROS reaching limiting magnitudes of $H{\text{e,lim}} = 25.5$ and $I{\text{e,lim}} = 27.0$ , corresponding to an expected limiting magnitude of 2 mags deeper than EWS, simulating the minimum number of ROS of the different fields composing the EDF (north, south, and Fornax).

-We notice that the magnitude limits reported here are different from the ones in Euclid Collaboration: Scaramella et al. (2022), which refer to point-sources at 5σ .
-Here instead, we convert those to 10σ limits for an extended source with a 2" aperture (as a proxy for a typical Euclid extended source).
+We notice that the magnitude limits reported here are different from the ones in Euclid Collaboration: Scaramella et al. (2022), which refer to point-sources at $5\sigma$ .
+Here instead, we convert those to $10\sigma$ limits for an extended source with a 2" aperture (as a proxy for a typical Euclid extended source).

-245 We are building the calibration fields by improving the EWS photometry on the Euclid and UNIONS filters; however, the real auxiliary fields, such as the Cosmic Evolution Survey field (COSMOS; Scoville et al. 2007) will benefit from a wealth of multiwavelength ancillary data (i.e., the COSMOS2020 catalog,

-250 Weaver et al. 2022) that will yield better photometric redshifts and physical parameter estimation with respect to what we report in this work.
+We are building the calibration fields by improving the EWS photometry on the Euclid and UNIONS filters; however, the real auxiliary fields, such as the Cosmic Evolution Survey field (COSMOS; Scoville et al. 2007) will benefit from a wealth of multiwavelength ancillary data (i.e., the COSMOS2020 catalog, Weaver et al. 2022) that will yield better photometric redshifts and physical parameter estimation with respect to what we report in this work.

 There are a few caveats about the simulated catalogs.
 While the photometric noise for all the considered mock catalogs is simulated in the most realistic way possible, we are still dealing with an idealized situation where the photometric procedures are bypassed.
-Moreover, within the catalogs, we are considering galaxies only, without accounting for any source of contamination that the real Euclid data will have to deal with: contam-

-- 260 inants such as stars, photometric masks (e.g., from stars) and defects (snowballs, cosmic rays, persistence from solar flares), AGN and QSOs (Lopez-Lopez et al., in prep.), under-deblended and over-deblended objects, Local Universe extended objects, and low surface brightness galaxies.
-While all of those are ex- - 265 pected to be reduced to the minimum possible (i.e., by exploiting ML to automatically classify stars and galaxies, see e.g. Cunha & Humphrey 2022, whose reported F1-scores are ~ 98%), some degree of performance degradation will be unavoidable.
+Moreover, within the catalogs, we are considering galaxies only, without accounting for any source of contamination that the real Euclid data will have to deal with: contaminants such as stars, photometric masks (e.g., from stars) and defects (snowballs, cosmic rays, persistence from solar flares), AGN and QSOs (López-López et al. 2024), under-deblended and over-deblended objects, Local Universe extended objects, and low surface brightness galaxies.
+While all of those are expected to be reduced to the minimum possible (i.e., by exploiting ML to automatically classify stars and galaxies, see e.g. Cunha & Humphrey 2022, whose reported F1-scores are $\sim$ 98%), some degree of performance degradation will be unavoidable.

 Finally, as the absolute best-case scenario, yielding the best possible value for each quality metric, we report the results coming from the unperturbed version of the survey, that is, the MAMBO generated catalog without any photometric noise added, run on the ground-truth magnitudes.
-Regardless of the flaws that may be inherent in the simulations, whatever uncertainty is generated

-275 from this set of photometric values and parameters depends only on the technique used to derive the second from the first, e.g., badly interpolated holes in the feature space for ML algorithms or a lack of SED models and degeneracies between colors and physical properties for template-fitting algorithms.
+Regardless of the flaws that may be inherent in the simulations, whatever uncertainty is generated from this set of photometric values and parameters depends only on the technique used to derive the second from the first, such as badly interpolated holes in the feature space for ML algorithms or a lack of SED models and degeneracies between colors and physical properties for template-fitting algorithms.

-280 3.
-Methodology
+3. Methodology